 Rosie The Hummingbird - La Verne, California

 This is a live broadcast of a wild female hummingbird named Rosie.
 Her nest is located in a Ficus tree and is no larger than the size of a golf ball.
-Rosies nest is made from feathers, leaves and other parts of plant matter.
+Rosies nest is made from spider webs, feathers, leaves and other parts of plant matter.
 She then wraps this material together with spider webs.
 The eggs she lays are about the size of a breath mint(tic-tac).
 Rosie lays 1 or 2 eggs per clutch.
 You can expect to see them hatch after about 17 days from the date they are laid.
 The chicks will continue to grow in the nest for about three to four weeks before fledging.
 She will lay 4 to 5 clutches each year for several years.
-For more information about Rosies hatches, camera set-up and more check out explore.org.
+Note: If you see “highlights” at the bottom of any video it means that it is NOT live.